2024/5

 11. 240924 Solihull Moors (A) W 3-0: A dominant City performance, about the only criticism was the number of missed chances.
 It turned out to be as comfortable an away win as you could ask for.
 Hinsh's first observation was 7 clean sheets in 11 games

-• Paddy McLaughlin drops out of the matchday squad for the first time this season as City named 6 attacking players on the bench with Joe Felix moving forward into midfield for the first time this season
+• Paddy McLaughlin dropped out of the matchday squad for the first time this season as City named 6 attacking players on the bench with Joe Felix moving forward into midfield for the first time this season

 • Off the bench, Tyrese Sinclair scored his first City goals, the first, a goal of the season contender.
 He was selected for Vanarama's Midweek Team of the Day